npd15393/ResumeMiner/README.md

 ### Introduction
-A script to rate the competency of a resume in PDF format by comparing it to a company's requirements mentioned on its website.:
+A script to rate the competency of a resume in PDF format by comparing it to a company's requirements mentioned on its website.
+It uses various criteria like keyword matching, tf-idf and Grammer checking to provide an overall rating of the resume considering the company's expectations and requirements.

 ### Dependencies
 * Setuptools: `sudo apt-get install python-setuptools`